coopiteasy/vertical-cooperative/easy_my_coop_easy_migration/README.rst

  - Add new field to SubscriptionRequest to save the migrated cooperator number.
  - Add a wizard to validate all the SubscriptionRequests in background.
+ - Add a wizard to mark as paid all the capital release invoices in background sorted by the migrated cooperator number.

 Please don't hesitate to suggest one of your modules to this project.